uchen-ml/uchenml.tech/src/content/post/test-driven.md

 ## Overview

-Test Driven Development (TDD) is a software development process where tests are implemented before the actual code.
-Implementation progress is then informed by the test status.
+Test Driven Development (TDD) is a software development methodology where tests are written before the actual code.
+The progress of implementation is then guided by the status of these tests.

-### TDD vs Automated Testing vs Unit Testing

-There seems to be some confusion between "automated testing", "unit testing" and "TDD".
-I'd like to clarify the terminology this way:
+There is often confusion between the terms "automated testing," "unit testing," and "TDD."
+To clarify:

-- **Automated Testing** is a general term for any testing that is performed by running a special software and does not require operator involvement.
-There are many different type of automated testing, depending on the scope of testing (unit/integration) or the metrics (correctness/security/load/benchmarking).
+- **Automated Testing** refers to any testing performed by specialized software without requiring manual intervention.
+This includes various types of testing, depending on the scope (unit/integration) or the metrics being evaluated (correctness, security, load, benchmarking).

-- **Unit Testing** is a type of (usually) automated testing that focuses on smallest independent logical units of the code.
-Tests can be written at any time, before or after the code.
+- **Unit Testing** is a subset of automated testing that focuses on the smallest, independent logical units of code.
+These tests can be created at any stage of development, whether before or after the code is written.

-- **Test Driven Development** is a practice of designing and implementing tests before the code is written.
-Tests are usually automated though in some cases they can be manual as well.
-Tests can be on any granularity level.
+- **Test Driven Development (TDD)** is a practice where tests are designed and implemented before writing the actual code.
+While these tests are typically automated, they can also be manual in some cases.
+TDD can be applied at any level of granularity.

+## Node.js Inspector Server

+### Problem Statement

+The goal was to transition Node.js to utilize a new V8 debugging API and expose a WebSocket endpoint compatible with the Chrome DevTools protocol.
+This required ensuring a smooth ecosystem transition and providing tools vendors with a clear migration path.

+### Challenges

+- The implementation needed to reside in the core Node.js binary, adhering to strict performance and security requirements.
+- The low-level C++ code had to run on all platforms supported by Node.js.
+- Rebuilding the Node.js binary is a time-consuming process that can significantly impact developer productivity.
+- I was initially unfamiliar with `libuv` and the internals of Node.js.

+### Approach

+The initial focus was on creating a WebSocket server in C++ to run outside the V8 engine on a separate thread.
+This design ensured that the server would continue running even when V8 was paused at a breakpoint, and it also minimized the impact on profiling data of the user code.

+To avoid a full rebuild of the Node.js binary during development, the server implementation was initially contained within the test code.
+As the codebase evolved, it was split into multiple source files and gradually integrated into the core Node.js code.

+The current C++ test suite includes:

+- [test_inspector_socket_server.cc](https://github.com/nodejs/node/blob/main/test/cctest/test_inspector_socket_server.cc): Tests the server, including socket listening, HTTP protocol support, and potential error states.
+- [test_inspector_socket.cc](https://github.com/nodejs/node/blob/main/test/cctest/test_inspector_socket.cc): WebSocket protocol tests with a focus on edge cases and error handling.

+One interesting aspect of `libuv` was that the tests were single-threaded, greatly simplifying the implementation of the test suite.
+This was a fun coding challenge and crucial for catching hard-to-reproduce bugs and regressions, especially those caused by differences in `libuv` behavior across platforms.

+Once the server was stable and inspector integration began, tests were written in JavaScript using the WebSocket protocol.
+These tests were not strictly "unit tests," as V8 inspector already had significant testing coverage in the core V8, and duplicating it would have increased maintenance without adding much value.

+Later, a JavaScript API was introduced by community demand, making it even easier to write tests in JavaScript, particularly to cover Node-specific protocol extensions such as [tracing](https://github.com/nodejs/node/blob/main/test/parallel/test-inspector-tracing-domain.js) or [workers](https://github.com/nodejs/node/blob/main/test/parallel/test-worker-debug.js).

-### Practices
+### Highlights

-- Cleanup aggressively, avoid duplication
-- Do not predict the code
-- Auto rerun
-- Disabled test cases serve as TODOs
+The transition to the new protocol was completed ahead of schedule, allowing the legacy protocol to be deprecated and removed altogether.
+The integration underwent several deep reworks without disrupting the ecosystem, including the addition of support for worker threads.
+In all cases, new test cases were added to ensure stability.

+A significant flakiness in Inspector tests prompted a deep refactor ([PR](https://github.com/nodejs/node/pull/21182)), improving the performance and stability of the entire DevTools protocol.

+At least one [test case](https://github.com/nodejs/node/pull/25455) was added to justify keeping code in the native C++ part after contributors proposed moving it to JavaScript.

+The community identified several potential security vulnerabilities, leading to the addition of tests to prevent regressions.

 ## Partner API Endpoint